 This covers you for damage even if the accident was your own fault.
 The policy covers you for repairs to the car after an accident, accidental damage and vandalism.
 You should check your policy as you might also be able to drive other people’s cars with their permission.

 You may also like: Motor trade insurance policies in the UK

 Further reading: Why your car insurance premium is so high

 There are a number of places where you can find car insurance including supermarkets, motoring organisations, banks, insurance providers and online companies.

-All policies are different so it’s a good idea to shop around to get the best deal.
+All policies are different so it’s a good idea to shop around to get the best deal for those interested in saving money on car insurance.
 Using a comparison site is useful as long as you recognise their limitations.
 Firstly, you might need to use more than one site to have an overview of policies offered by different companies.
 Secondly, they tend to be quite generic and can’t take into account all the different factors which affect how much premiums will be.
 This can be especially problematic if your circumstances are non-standard such as a poor driving record.
 Finally, you must make sure that you’re comparing like with like – check the amount of excess (your contribution to any insurance claim) and what exclusions the policy has.